 Brandon was a captain in the U.S. Marine Corps prior to his work for the DOJ.
 His service included time as a prosecutor and 10 months assigned to a Marine Corps infantry unit, including a seven-month deployment to Fallujah, Iraq.
 A former college athlete, Brandon played football at the University of West Alabama where he was twice selected as an Academic All-Conference tight end.

 Brandon’s public service took him all over the world, and he thrived in challenging and complex legal environments.
 Brandon’s service in Fallujah, Iraq, as a Marine included dozens of foot patrols; interactions with local tribal, political and military leaders; and the conduct of investigations in one of the most challenging environments on the planet.

 While serving as federal prosecutor, Brandon led his office’s investigation of an international rhino poaching crime syndicate, which resulted in guilty pleas of two professional hunters from South Africa and the indictments of two South African nationals.
 That investigation was conducted in concert with DOJ’s Environmental Crimes Section.
 As part of that investigation, Brandon traveled to South Africa and worked closely with DOJ’s Office of International Affairs and the U.S. State Department to bring about the indictments in that case.

 Brandon’s time outside of compensated work is devoted to helping his wife Ashleigh, a full-time kindergarten teacher, control the unbound energy of their two sons and daughter.
-Brandon and Ashleigh are passionate Alabama football fans, and they find time each Saturday (naps, God willing) to root on the Tide.
-When time permits, he also likes to read, workout, and spend time in the woods.
-Brandon and his family are members of Trinity Presbyterian Church in Montgomery, Alabama.
+When time permits, he also likes to read, workout and spend time in the woods.
+Brandon and his family are members of the Cathedral Church of the Advent.